Colby-Frison/SmartWrite/README.md

 # SmartWrite

 SmartWrite is an AI-powered writing assistant built with Django and Electron.
-It combines the power of modern AI with a sleek desktop interface to help users write, edit, and enhance their documents intelligently.
+It combines the power of modern AI with a sleek desktop interface to help users write, edit, and enhance their documents intelligently

 ## Features